 The test consists of two consecutive time intervals, with duration of T1 and T2.
 Cell 1 is active in T1 and T2, whilst Cell 2 and Cell 3 are activated only in the beginning of T2.
 The beginning of the time interval T2 shall be aligned with the first PRS positioning subframe of a positioning occasion in the reference cell.

 The NR-DL-TDOA-ProvideAssistanceData as defined in TS 37.355 [49] clause 6.5.10.1, shall be provided to the UE during T1.
-The last TTI containing the NR-DL-TDOA-ProvideAssistanceData shall be provided to the UE T ms before the start of T2, where T = [150 ms] is the maximum processing time of the DL-TDOA assistance data and location information request.
+The last TTI containing the NR-DL-TDOA-ProvideAssistanceData shall be provided to the UE T ms before the start of T2, where T = 50 ms is the maximum processing time of the DL-TDOA assistance data and location information request.

 The UE is configured with measurement gap pattern ID # 24 or #0 before T2.